JoshuaLelon/LikeThese/README.md

 ## Community Supported Efforts

-We’re grateful for the community interest and contributions to make Firebase SDKs accessible on macOS and tvOS (community support only).
+We're grateful for the community interest and contributions to make Firebase SDKs accessible on macOS and tvOS (community support only).
 For installation on those platforms:
 ```